10. Execution threads

 Creating a thread does not start it.

-- Once launched, thread T runs autonomously.
-It will stop when the Start method it is executing has finished its work.
+- Once launched, the thread T runs autonomously.
+It will stop when the Start that he executes will have finished his work.

-- We can also wait for it to finish executing using T.Join().
-This is a blocking instruction: the program executing it is blocked until task T has finished its work.
+- You can also wait for the end of its execution by T.Join().
+This is a blocking instruction: the program executing it is blocked until task T has completed its work.
 This is a means of synchronization.

 using System;